cdrummey216/whoami/idenityequations.md

 established, then each answer can be assessed individually or as a trend over time and used to distinguish desirable and undesirable attributes and qualities.
 When combined with a free will, this ability allows the "asker" to discover who they are, in thoughts and actions.

+#### WHO ARE YOU?: A Question
+"Who are you?" is a question that is satisfied by any answer from the responder that acknowledges the existence of "I" (*you*).
+In effect, this means that the responder will choose to define themselves because the choice in response is dependent upon the responder.

+"Who are you?" is also a question that acknowledges the existence of another "I".
+A universal response to this question is "I am not the one who asked", the inverse of the variable answer "I am the one who asked."
+An additional universal response to this question is "I am," when "I" is understood to be the entirety of the identity.

-## AN ENGINE FOR IDENTITY
+#### AN ENGINE FOR IDENTITY: A Statement
 This question, as a routine, is the engine for identity. ***The one who asks*** is seeking an answer and therefore possesses the power to accept or reject an answer.
 The routine becomes a reference point on which one can build their active identification, or, accummulate the things that they identify with.

-## FREE WILL AND IDENTITY
+#### FREE WILL AND IDENTITY: A Belief
 The product of a free will is an identity.
 An identity is the culmination of an individual's choices for active identification, or, the things that they choose to identify with.
 An identity is also an answer to the question "Who am I?"

-## TRUST AND BELIEF
+#### TRUST AND BELIEF: A Statement
 In order to believe, one must trust.
 Trust is an active quality exchanged between identities because it can be given and recieved and it has social value.
 Trust is a foundational element of an identity.
 Trust is valuable because it is given and recieved by out of someone's own free will, a willful act.
 When trust is established, it facilitates social interaction between individuals.
 For example, an individual can, in a single exchange, grant their trust to and recieve the trust of another individual.
 Trust facilitates the exchange of ideas.

 A belief is partial or full assurance without positive knowledge or absolute certainty.
 In order to believe in any one thing, an individual must grant their trust to that which they believe.
 So, in this way, belief becomes a product of free will through the act of choosing to grant trust.
 Trust is a foundational element of an identity and is the currency of exchange between identities.

-## AN EXTERNAL FOUNDATION FOR KNOWLEDGE, OR "I"
+#### AN _EXTERNAL_ FOUNDATION FOR KNOWLEDGE: A Statement

-I asked "Who am I?", therefore I am.
+I asked "Who am I?", therefore I exist. //in real-time

 By asking "Who am I?", one has simultaneously taken an action that defines "I" and infers the existence of "I".
-"I" is defined as "I am the one who asked" and "I" must exist because it can be defined.
+"I" is defined as "I am the one who asked" and "I" must exist because it can be defined in real-time.

 Asking "Who am I?" is a action that can be observed.
-Due to this fact, I can signal to another "I" (external identity) that I exist, and vice versa.
+Due to this fact, I can signal to another "I" (another _external identity of another_) that I exist, and vice versa.
 The asker, at the moment of asking, will know that they are the asker because they identify as the asker with the knowledge that "I am the one who asked."
 Another individual could also hear the asker and determine that "I" (relative to the asker) exists because it can be defined.

-## VARIABLE ANSWER
+#### VARIABLE ANSWER: An Answer
 A variable answer is used to represent a response to a question that is infinite in scope so long as it acknowledges the inferences in the question.
 For example, "Who are you?" is a question that is satisfied by any answer from the responder that acknowledges the existence of "I" (*you*).
 In effect, this means that the responder will choose to define themselves because the choice in response is dependent upon the responder.

 "Who are you?" is also a question that acknowledges the existence of another "I".
 A universal response to this question is "I am not the one who asked", the inverse of the variable answer "I am the one who asked."
 An additional universal response to this question is "I am," when "I" is understood to be the entirety of the identity.